saifaustcse/git-workflow-and-commands/README.md

        # Add all the files in the current directory to the Index.
        $ git add .

-       # Being asked to confirm it before adding every change.
-       # For multiple changes to the same file, split submission is supported.
-       $ git add -p

        # Delete the files in the Workspace and put this deletion into the Index.
        $ git rm [file1] [file2] ...